Planning Committee meetings

 Attend a meeting

 Planning Committee meetings are public meetings where elected councillors decide whether planning applications are approved or refused.
-Meetings occur on a monthly basis, generally commencing at 7.15pm in the Council Chamber, Town Hall, Ilford, IG1 1DD.
+Meetings generally commence at 7.15pm in the Council Chamber, Town Hall, Ilford, IG1 1DD.

-All members of the public are welcome to attend the meeting - however due to social distancing guidance we can only accept limited numbers in the Council Chamber.
+All members of the public are welcome to attend the meeting (subject to capacity allowances).
 The Committee meeting will also be available to stream online live.
 Find meeting dates and streaming links, agendas, members, attendance statistics, declarations of interest and officer reports on the Planning Committee details page.

 Speaking at a meeting